bootstrap-vue/bootstrap-vue/src/icons/README.md

 <span class="badge badge-info small">v2.7.0+</span>

 BootstrapVue includes two spinning animation options for icons: `spin` and `pulse`.
 Both animations spin the icon clockwise, but pulse uses a stepped spin.
+A third animation called `cylon` is also provided.

 To use the spin animation, set the `spin` prop to true.
-To use hte pulse animation, set the `pulse` prop to `true`.
-Note that `pulse` takes precedence over `spin`.
+To use the pulse animation, set the `pulse` prop to `true`, and to use the cylon animation set the `cylon` prop to true.
+Note that `pulse` takes precedence over `spin`, and `cylon` takes precedence over `pulse`.

 ```html
 <template>